Jangan Salahkan Aku Selingkuh

-Jangan Salahkan Aku Selingkuh is an Indonesian television series produced by Leo Pictures which aired from 23 September 2024 to 16 November 2024 on WeTV.
+Jangan Salahkan Aku Selingkuh (Pardon My Affair) is an Indonesian television series produced by Leo Pictures which aired from 23 September 2024 to 16 November 2024 on WeTV.
 It stars Marshanda, Giorgino Abraham, and Stefan William.

 Plot

 Anna is a successful and well-known marriage counselor.
 Unfortunately, Anna has to face the bitter truth that her husband is Dimas.
 Anna feels like a failure as a wife, especially considering her profession as a marriage consultant.

 Although Dimas and Anna's marriage is rarely marked by arguments, one harsh reality looms over their lives.
 Anna has been diagnosed with childlessness, causing Dimas to slowly lose hope of having children with his wife.

 In this complicated and desperate situation, Dimas is tempted to have an affair, which results in his mistress becoming pregnant.
 When the truth is revealed, Dimas, filled with guilt, tells Anna the truth.
 This confession undoubtedly breaks Anna's heart.

 Anna and Dimas's relationship becomes increasingly complicated, plunging Anna into a marital conflict filled with betrayal and pain.
 As a result, Anna plots revenge for her husband's misdeeds.

 Anna plans this revenge to expose Dimas's lies and deceit while at work.
 Anna wasn't alone; her friend Reyhan accompanied her in carrying out her act.

 Reyhan was known as a conglomerate with superhuman powers.
 Unbeknownst to her, Reyhan also harbored genuine love for Anna.
 So, will Anna succeed in carrying out her revenge?
 Can she find happiness after suffering betrayal and overcoming the bitterness of love?